Making the Elite: Top Jobs, Disparities, and Solutions

-I evaluate the cost-effectiveness of the above three policies in improving both the absolute and relative caste hires at elite firms in a partial equilibrium framework.
-I argue that omitting aspects such as wage setting, reallocation to elite entry-level jobs, caste share of applicants to elite jobs, firm entry, and information-based policies is not a major limitation for my analysis (Section~\ref{sec:comments_modeling_choices}).
+I evaluate the cost-effectiveness of counterfactual policies in improving both the absolute and relative caste hires at elite firms in a partial equilibrium framework.
+I show that omitting aspects such as wage setting, reallocation to elite entry-level jobs, caste share of applicants to elite jobs, firm entry, and information-based policies is not a major limitation for my analysis (Section~\ref{sec:comments_modeling_choices}).

 To evaluate the cost-effectiveness of subsidies and pre-college interventions, I compare the model-implied subsidy equivalent of the pre-college intervention policy to the direct costs of changing test scores.
 My estimates show that elite firms put modest weights on pre-college test scores, suggesting that the efficiency gains from pre-college interventions (which my cost-effectiveness analysis omits) are likely small.
 The model-implied subsidy equivalent of the pre-college intervention policy is about 0.6\% of average annual salary, which is only about 10\% of the caste penalty.
 To calculate the direct costs of improving pre-college test scores, I use estimates from a meta-analysis of education-focused impact evaluations that documents the costs of changing test scores of primary and secondary school students in India \citep{asim2015}.
-Even under extremely conservative assumptions to extrapolate the direct costs of test score changes, subsidies to hire applicants from disadvantaged castes are twice as cost-effective in diversifying elite hiring.
+Even under extremely conservative assumptions to extrapolate the direct costs of test score changes, subsidies to hire applicants from disadvantaged castes are twice as cost-effective in diversifying \emph{elite hiring}.

 Finally, I discuss results from a hiring quota policy that requires firms to hire an equal proportion of applicants across castes, mirroring the caste shares in the elite college.
 While more disadvantaged castes are hired, the caste penalty is large enough to eventually make the average marginal utility of filling two slots lower than the average marginal cost.
 This happens well before firms can achieve baseline levels of hiring.
 Firms counteract the quota policy by making fewer job offers and decrease overall recruitment from the university by 7\%.
+Empirical evaluations of hiring quotas in elite public-sector jobs in India and elite private-sector jobs in other contexts have found analogous effects \citep{payresearchunit2018, nitaqat2021}.